LucianoCanziani/devs/src/pages/blog/axios-post-form-data.md

 You finish coding a good-looking React form and manage to store the data efficiently but now you have no clue how to get that data in your server?

-Luckily for you and me, Axios exist and simplifies that with his famous <strong>POST requests</strong>.
+Luckily for you and me, Axios exist and simplifies that issue with his famous <strong>POST requests</strong>.

 Which allows us to <strong>post form data to the server</strong> in a really simple way.